Bundle edges using node groups

 each nodeset and individual nodes.
 The edge bundling rules are

-the same, with the default midpoint=c(0.4, 0.6)
+the same, with the default midpoint=c(0.4, 0.6) being centered at half

 the distance between the nodeset center, and the single node.

-In this case, the midpoint
+In this case, the midpoint is directional, always pointing

 from the nodeset to the single node, therefore can be adjusted

-closer to the nodeset center with midpoint=0.2
+closer to the nodeset center with midpoint=0.2 or closer to

-the single node with midpoint=0.8
+the single node with midpoint=0.8.

 See also